Indigenous peoples of the Americas: Venezuela

-Most Venezuelans have some degree of indigenous heritage even if they may not identify as such.
+Most Venezuelans have some degree of Indigenous heritage even if they may not identify as such.
 The 2011 census estimated that around 52% of the population identified as mestizo.
 But those who identify as Indigenous, from being raised in those cultures, make up only around 2% of the total population.
 The Indigenous peoples speak around 29 different languages and many more dialects.
 As some of the ethnic groups are very small, their native languages are in danger of becoming extinct in the next decades.
-The most important Indigenous groups are the Ye'kuana, the Wayuu, the Pemon and the Warao.
-The most advanced Indigenous peoples to have lived within the boundaries of present-day Venezuela is thought to have been the Timoto-cuicas, who lived in the Venezuelan Andes.
-Historians estimate that there were between 350 thousand and 500 thousand Indigenous inhabitants at the time of Spanish colonization.
+The most important Indigenous groups are the Ye'kuana, the Wayuu, the Kali'na, the Ya̧nomamö, the Pemon, and the Warao.
+The most advanced Indigenous peoples to have lived within the boundaries of present-day Venezuela are thought to have been the Timoto-cuicas, who lived in the Venezuelan Andes.
+Historians estimate that there were between 350,000 and 500,000 Indigenous inhabitants at the time of Spanish colonization.
 The most densely populated area was the Andean region (Timoto-cuicas), thanks to their advanced agricultural techniques and ability to produce a surplus of food.

-The 1999 constitution of Venezuela gives indigenous peoples special rights, although the vast majority of them still live in very critical conditions of poverty.
+The 1999 constitution of Venezuela gives Indigenous peoples special rights, although the vast majority of them still live in very critical conditions of poverty.
 The government provides primary education in their languages in public schools to some of the largest groups, in efforts to continue the languages.

-Other parts of the Americas

-Indigenous peoples make up the majority of the population in Bolivia and Peru, and are a significant element in most other former Spanish colonies.
-Exceptions to this include Uruguay (Charrúa).
-According to the 2011 Census, 2.4% of Uruguayans reported having Indigenous ancestry.
-Some governments recognize some of the major Indigenous languages as official languages: Quechua in Peru and Bolivia; Aymara also in Peru and Bolivia, Guaraní in Paraguay, and Greenlandic in Greenland.
+Caribbean

+The Indigenous population of the Caribbean islands consisted of the Taíno of the Lucayan Archipelago, the Greater Antilles and the northern Lesser Antilles, the Kalinago of the Lesser Antilles, the Ciguayo and Macorix of parts of Hispaniola, and the Guanahatabey of western Cuba.
+The overall population suffered the most adverse colonial effects out of all the Indigenous populations in the Americas, as the Kalinago have been reduced to a few islands in the Lesser Antilles such as Dominica and the Taíno are culturally extinct, though a large proportion of populations in Greater Antillean islands such as Puerto Rico and Cuba to a lesser extent, possesses degrees of Taíno ancestry.
+The Cayman Islands were the only island group in the Caribbean to have remained unsettled by Indigenous peoples before the colonial era.

+Asia

+Philippines

+Historically, during the Spanish colonization of the Philippines, the territory was ruled as a province of the Mexico-centered Viceroyalty of New Spain and thus many Mexicans including those of Indgenous Aztec and Tlaxcalan descent, were sent as colonists there.
+According to a genetic study by the National Geographic, Filipinos can trace an average of 2% of their ancestry to Native Americans.